The McClymonts: 2020: Mayhem to Madness

 In March 2020 the McClymonts released "I Got This", followed by "Open Heart" in May as the lead singles from their sixth studio album, Mayhem to Madness, issued on 12 June.

 At the 2020 ARIA Music Awards in November, the group were part of an all-female ensemble, which performed, "I Am Woman", in tribute of recently deceased Australian-born, US-based singer-songwriter, Helen Reddy.

 Personal lives

 Brooke married country singer Adam Eckersley on 17 October 2009.
 They had a daughter in 2012 and a son in 2020.

 Samantha married pilot Ben Poxon in November 2014.
 In April 2017, she announced via a music clip that she was pregnant.
 She gave birth to a son in August 2017 and a second son in 2019.

 Mollie married Aaron Blackburn on 20 May 2015.
 She gave birth to a son in early 2016 and a daughter in 2018.

+In early 2024, Samantha was diagnosed with triple-negative breast cancer.
+She stood aside from all work commitments to focus on five months of chemotherapy and immunotherapy, followed by surgery and radiation.
+In 2025, Mollie underwent a double mastectomy after learning that she carried the same gene responsible for Samantha's cancer.